simdutf/simdutf/README.md

  * @return number of written words; 0 if input is not a valid UTF-16LE string */ simdutf_warn_unused size_t convert_utf16be_to_utf8(const char16_t * input, size_t length, char* utf8_buffer) noexcept;

   /**
+   * Convert possibly broken UTF-32 string into Latin1 string.
+   *
+   * During the conversion also validation of the input string is done.
+   * This function is suitable to work with inputs from untrusted sources.
+   *
+   * This function is not BOM-aware.
+   *
+   * @param input         the UTF-32 string to convert
+   * @param length        the length of the string in 4-byte words (char32_t)
+   * @param latin1_buffer   the pointer to buffer that can hold conversion result
+   * @return number of written words; 0 if input is not a valid UTF-32 string */

+  simdutf_warn_unused size_t convert_utf32_to_latin1(const char32_t * input, size_t length, char* latin1_buffer) noexcept;

+/**
  * Convert possibly broken UTF-32 string into UTF-8 string.